Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Expect to be at the venue for three hours which will include a drivers briefing, three 15-minute sessions in the car starting with one sighting lap and finishing with a Hot Lap.

 Family, friends and children are welcome to spectate and can bring a camera to record the experience.
 Under 16s must be accompanied by an adult.
-Dogs are permitted but must be kept on a leash at all times.
+Dogs are permitted but must be kept on a lead at all times.
 Tea and barista coffee will be available at the venue.

 The passenger will be required to sign a disclaimer and provide next of kin details.
 Public liability will be provided by Goodwood.